Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Analysis of Impedance Mismatch on Calibration

-We start the analysis by defining the switch-term corrected error box model of a two-port VNA \cite{Marks1997}, as depicted in Fig. \ref{fig:2.1}.
-Using the scattering transfer parameters (T-parameters), the measurement of a DUT with an uncalibrated VNA is given by
+The purpose of this section is to highlight the impact of mismatch on calibration, and to identify the appropriate standards to be used for validation purposes.
+We begin the analysis by defining the error box model of a two-port VNA, as shown in Fig.~\ref{fig:2.1}.
+The measurement of a device under test (DUT) with an uncalibrated VNA can be expressed using T-parameters as follows:

-where the matrices $\mat{A}$ and $\mat{B}$ are the T-parameters of the error boxes holding the first six error terms, and $k$ is the 7th term.
+where the matrices $\mat{A}$ and $\mat{B}$ represent the T-parameters of the individual port error boxes holding the first six error terms, and $k$ represents the 7th error term describing the transmission error between the ports.